sveltejs/rfcs/text/0000-forward-directive.md

 ## Drawbacks

-- There are some directives that could not be forwarded, most notably `bind` and `class`.
+- There are some directives that could not be forwarded, most notably `bind`.
+- You cannot combine `forward:transition` and `transition:fn` on the same element, since *[An element can only have one 'transition' directive](https://svelte.dev/repl/08236eb2bbc6474bad75d1aee43b2628)*.

 ## Alternatives